We accept data and models from freshwater, terrestrial and near atmosphere science research funded by the Natural Environment Research Council (NERC).

 2.3 Criteria for evaluating digital resources

 The EIDC will identify those types of resource that have potential re-use value as part of its ingestion process.
-Each deposit request will be checked against a number of criteria based on the NERC data identification checklist.
+Each deposit request will be checked against a number of criteria based on the NERC data value checklist.

 These criteria include: